-- The Unit Overview identifies key concepts students will learn in the Unit. - Learning Targets are aligned to the CCSS-M and set clear learning goals for each lesson in student-friendly language. - Essential Questions lay out the key objectives students will master in the Unit. - Getting Ready exercises help students identify the knowledge they will need to be successful in their study of the Unit and connects to prerequisite skills. - A Scoring Guide helps students understand expectations for performance on each Embedded Assessment. - Check Your Understanding, Lesson Practice, and Activity Practice provide multiple opportunities to evaluate understanding, monitor student progress, and provide feedback.
-Students are asked to communicate their mathematical reasoning by justifying and explaining. - Mini-Lessons provide additional opportunities to develop foundational concepts and differentiate instruction.
+- The Unit Overview identifies key concepts students will learn in the unit. - Learning Objectives are aligned to the CCSS and set clear learning goals for each activity in student friendly language. - The Essential Questions lay out the key objectives students will master in the unit. - Getting Ready helps students identify the knowledge they will need to be successful in their study of the unit and connects to prerequisite skills. - Scoring Guides help students understand expectations for performance on Embedded Assessments.

+• Check Your Understanding, Practice, and Activity Practice provide multiple opportunities to evaluate understanding, monitor student progress, and provide feedback.
+Students are asked to communicate their mathematical reasoning by justifying and explaining.

+• Mini-Lessons for additional opportunities to develop foundational concepts and differentiate instruction.

-SpringBoard provides a comprehensive suite of Professional Learning opportunities for teachers, instructional coaches, and administrators.
-The goals of the interactive, face-to-face professional development and program implementation support services include:
+SpringBoard provides a comprehensive suite of professional learning opportunities for teachers, coaches, and administrators.
+The goals of the interactive, face-to-face professional development and implementation support services include:

 - Modeling and practice

 - Scoring student work

 - Engaging students

 - Collaborative activities

 - Integration of SpringBoard Digital

+- Vertical articulation

+- Alignments to Advanced Placement